Resources from Minnesota community action agencies.

 Thousands of low income families in Minnesota receive help from community action agencies every year.
 The non-profits administer a large number of resources and assistance programs.
 A focus is on the unemployed, seniors, and individuals who are working through a hardship.

-Services administered will vary by location.
+Services administered will vary by location, all of which are listed below.
 Some centers can provide emergency grants for paying for basic needs, such as energy bills and rent.
 Almost all non-profits will have some form of job training or employment program for individuals, and case managers will help families work toward self-sufficiency.

 As funding permits, Crisis Assistance may be offered to qualified families and individuals who are in an emergency situation.
 Grants and cash disbursements can be used for a variety of purposes.
 An agency may be able to help pay first month’s rent, mortgage payments, car repairs, emergency medical/dental needs, or have vouchers for prescription drugs.
 The centers may call their emergency aid programs different names.
 For example, some Minnesota non-profit agencies call it Economic Bridging.